 Corrections are vitally important in a high-precision GNSS location system as satellite orbits vary, satellite clocks drift, satellite signals take long paths through the ionosphere and troposphere where radiation from the sun and weather patterns above Earth’s atmosphere all degrade satellite signals.
-As the signals get closer to Earth, there are additional multipath reflections from buildings and structures in real world environments that affect the precision of the position results being computed by the GNSS receiver.
-This can result in positions being incorrect by up to to multiple meters, if not corrected.
+As the signals get closer to Earth, there are additional multipath reflections from buildings and structures in real-world environments that affect the precision of the position results being computed by the GNSS receiver.
+This can result in positions being incorrect by up to multiple meters, if not corrected.
 Skylark has been designed from the ground up to correct all of these satellite signal degradations, so Swift’s precise positioning solution can obtain centimeter-level accuracy with high reliability.

 Swift Navigation is known for affordable, high-accuracy receivers, why develop a cloud corrections service?

 Skylark completes Swift’s end-to-end product offering by adding a cloud corrections service to its line of GNSS receivers.
 Unlike other corrections services that require radio antennas—or are tethered to individual base stations—Skylark operates like a utility.
-Swift customers simply connect their device to power and the Internet or cellular data to get real-time positioning corrections for highly-dynamic GNSS applications, like self-driving cars.
+Swift customers simply connect their device to power and the Internet or cellular data to get real-time positioning corrections for high-dynamic GNSS applications, like self-driving cars.

 How does Skylark fit into Swift’s goal of making GNSS affordable?

 Skylark supports Swift’s vision of democratizing accessible, low-cost, high-precision GNSS.
-WIth cost effective monthly or annual plans, optimized for specific verticals, you can be sure Skylark is an optimal fit for accuracy, availability, positioning integrity and cost.
+With cost-effective monthly or annual plans, optimized for specific verticals, you can be sure Skylark is an optimal fit for accuracy, availability, positioning integrity, and cost.